 Physiological differences exist between men and women.
-Research in the field is also more biased towards men and to help female athletes reach peak performance, they should not be viewed as smaller male athletes.
-Coaches need to be fully informed about female health and its impact on training and performance so they can offer a truly individualised approach.
-Rob Hobson explores the physiological differences between male and female athletes and how it could impact performance.
+Research in the field is biased towards men, and to help female athletes reach peak performance, they should not just be viewed as smaller male athletes.
+Here Rob Hobson explores the physiological differences between male and female athletes and how this could impact performance.

 How do women differ from men physiologically?

 Men and women are physiologically different, including muscle mass and strength,1 maximal aerobic capacity and performance,2 and anaerobic power and capacity.3 Research shows that a female's absolute whole-body strength is up to 63.5% of a man's,4 while upper body strength is 55%5 and lower limb strength is 72%.6

 Interestingly, women's physiology may put them at an advantage in endurance sports.
 Sex differences in endurance performance are reflected in how they utilise energy from carbohydrates and fats and exercise intensity and duration.7 Carbohydrates provide the body with an immediate energy source, but this is limited.
 Hence, athletes need to refuel during events.
 In contrast, fatty acids provide a source of dense energy that fuels longer-duration exercises such as marathon running.

 During aerobic-based exercise, women preferentially use fatty acids as the dominant fuel source compared with men, who demonstrate lower rates of fatty acid utilisation, relying more on carbohydrates as the dominant fuel source.8 The relatively 'unlimited' fat reserves and the enhanced fatty acid utilisation in women versus men are thought to contribute to favourable endurance performance in women, most notably during prolonged (ultra-endurance) versus less-prolonged (marathon) endurance events.

 How can female health issues impact training and performance?